The first teeth

 Chewing material

-A hard loaf of bread or raw carrots to chew can also help.
+Hard bread or raw carrots to chew on can also help.

 -